 They start seeing responsibility as a burden and the company’s efficiency reduces due to insufficient information.

 3) Fear of Superiors

-Fear of superiors can also be the reason behind a subordinate’s hesitation to communicate.
+Another disadvantage of upward communication in an organization is fear of superiors, which can also be the reason behind a subordinate’s hesitation to communicate.
 This may be due to past troublesome experiences, hearsay, or the superior’s unwelcoming behavior.

 The employees might see sending feedback to their managers as rude or questioning the abilities of their superiors.
 They can even fear losing their jobs by communicating freely with those at the higher levels.

 Compared to downward communication, a lot of filtering of information takes place in upward communication.
 Due to the numerous levels that a message has to go through, the process gets delayed and becomes extremely time-consuming.
-This can further leave the employees unheard and unmotivated.
+This is the biggest problem with upward communication as it leaves the employees unheard and unmotivated.

 5) Lack of Engagement of Superiors